Heyndrickxia coagulans: Metabolism

-One Health

 Human health and probiotic qualities

-The effects of Heyndrickxia coagulans on different organs of the human body.

-Heyndrixia coagulans is a probiotic which can prove beneficial for a variety of health outcomes.
-Additionally, this microbe has been found to have potential in preventing cancer with its antipruritic and anti allergenic properties.
-One unique benefit of H. coagulans is its ability to improve exercise performance.
-It does this by speeding up the digestion of food in the digestive tract which can help the body absorb essential amino acids (EAA) necessary for improving skeletal muscle mass and lessening muscle damage.
-Along with EAA, calcium, magnesium, and other important minerals can be absorbed faster.
-Intestinal epithelial cells form a lining around the intestinal tract to act as a barrier against pathogens while also regulating the absorption of nutrients and water.
-H. coagulans has the ability to provide nutrients to the epithelial cells, increasing their ability to stick to the intestinal tract and stop pathogen invasion.
+Heyndrixia coagulans is a bacteria which can prove beneficial for a variety of health outcomes.
+This microbe has been found to have potential in preventing cancer with its antipruritic and anti allergenic properties.
 The strengthening of the intestinal barrier by H. coagulans also serves to treat injuries caused by the alkalizing agent cyclophosphamide (CTX), which is a drug that has been increasingly used to treat cancer.
-While CTX has also been used to treat autoimmune and hereditary immunological disorders, it can negatively impact the microbiota.
-H. coagulans is able to help restore the damage done by CTX with its probiotic properties.
-Another beneficial function of this microbe is that is can reduce oxidative stress by enchaining the activity of essential enzymes which maintain the structure and function of cell membranes.
+Another beneficial function of this microbe is that it can reduce oxidative stress by enchaining the activity of essential enzymes which maintain the structure and function of cell membranes.
 Oxidative stress is caused by an overabundance of free radicals in the cells membrane which can disrupt the body's homeostasis.
 As a gram-positive bacterium containing lipopolysaccharides in the membrane, H. coagulans can act as an activator of the innate immune response.
 By increasing the production of the enzymes glutathione peroxidase and superoxide dismutase, the microbe can halt peroxidation reactions and restore the cellular membrane.
-H. coagulans also produces essential nutrients including niacin, biotin, vitamin B6, vitamin B12, and folic acid which are essential for the bodies metabolic processes.
+Like many other bacteria, H. coagulans produces essential nutrients including niacin, biotin, vitamin B6, vitamin B12, and folic acid Facultative anaerobes like H. coagulans can increase gut Faecalibacterium prausnitzii abundance in the elderly by depleting oxygen.